bencardoen/devs-ex-machina/README.md

 The script makes a new directory build, next to directory main.
 This build directory will contain directories Debug, Release and Benchmark.
 Each with different compiler options and macros.

+#### Hotswap ####

+Dxex supports runtime switching of synchronization protocols.
+This is available in branch hotswap, see file main/src/test/hotswaptest.cpp for an example on how to use this feature

 #### IDE Support ####

 Eclipse